-- (a) Registered Fast Start units will immediately be declared non-conforming if: - (i) a unit has synchronised and increased its generation level greater than 0 MW without having received a dispatch instruction from AEMO; or - (ii) a unit has received a dispatch instruction to reduce to 0 MW and fails to meet that dispatch instruction. - (b) The declaration of non-conformance will remain in place until AEMO is satisfied that the relevant generating unit will accurately respond to future dispatch instructions.
+- (a) Registered Fast Start units may immediately be declared non-conforming if: - (i) a unit has synchronised and increased its generation level greater than 0 MW without having received a dispatch instruction from AEMO; or - (ii) a unit has received a dispatch instruction to reduce to 0 MW and fails to meet that dispatch instruction.

+- (b) The above also applies to units in an Aggregate when aggregated dispatch conformance applies.
+The declaration of non-conformance will remain in place until AEMO is satisfied that the relevant generating unit will accurately respond to future dispatch instructions.
 The Non-Conformance Declaration may be implemented in an Automated or Manual manner by AEMO depending on the current operating mode of the AEMO Conformance Module.
 In either case AEMO will initiate communication with the Market Participant for any accelerated Non-Conformance Declaration. - (c) Appropriate participant staff should contact AEMO to confirm when the unit is able to follow Dispatch Targets.